 How a Lumbar Sympathetic Block is Performed

 Patients who come to the pain clinic for a scheduled lumbar sympathetic block will be asked to lie on their side or stomach on a table.
 This desk is equipped with a special fluoroscopic x-ray and an IV line.
 A lumbar sympathetic block is carried out through injections, meaning a needle often has to puncture skin more than once during the procedure.
 To minimize discomfort, the doctor will apply a local anesthesia that numbs the skin down to the sympathetic nerves.
 It is rare for a patient to be completely “knocked out” during this treatment.

 After applying the anesthesia, the physician slides a needle through the anesthetized track.
 This first injection contains a contrast solution that helps the doctor see the sensitive areas through the fluoroscopic x-ray.
 Once he confirms the area that needs treatment, the next needle injection will contain a mixture of saline, anesthetic, and anti-inflammatory medicine.
 This medicine surrounds the sympathetic nerves that are sending the pain signal, building a “wall” that prevents communication with the brain.

 Lumbar sympathetic blocks are not the answer for every patient.
-Patients who have an infection, or who take medication that thins their blood are not recommended for this procedure.
-There are, however, several treatments available for people who experience chronic pain in their legs.
+This procedure is not recommended for patients who have an infection, or who take medication that thins the blood.
+There are many other treatments available for people who experience chronic pain in their legs.
 For an accurate pain assessment in New Jersey, contact the experts at Garden State Pain Center.